 Rebecca L. Davis

-A historian of twentieth-century American culture, Rebecca L. Davis is an associate professor of history at the University of Delaware with a joint appointment in the women and gender studies department.
-She is the author of More Perfect Unions: The American Search for Marital Bliss (2010), a history of marriage counseling, social science, religion, and American culture in the twentieth century.
-She is currently writing a book about changing view of the self in the twentieth century and editing a collection of essays on the history of heterosexuality in North America.
+Rebecca L. Davis is the Miller Family Early Career Professor of History at the University of Delaware, with a joint appointment in the Department of Women and Gender Studies.
+She is the author of More Perfect Unions: The American Search for Marital Bliss (2010), a history of how marriage counseling shaped twentieth-century American religion, social science, and gender politics.
+She is completing Public Confessions: The Religious Conversions that Changed American Politics, and she is the co-editor of Heterosexual Histories (with Michele Mitchell), forthcoming early 2021 from New York University Press.
+Her current book project is Sex in America (Liveright).
+Davis serves as a producer and the story editor for the Sexing History podcast.
 A former postdoctoral fellow at the Center for the Study of Religion at Princeton University, she was a visiting fellow there during the 2016–2017 academic year.

 - I'm Free to Be Who I Want: How Americans Found Their Truth in an Age of Phonies *